MarcDwyer/hue-desktop-controller/README.md

 Contributions, bug feedback, and feature requests are all welcome.
 Find any bugs or other issues?
 [Create an issue!](https://github.com/MarcDwyer/electron-hue-controller/issues)

+## Tech Info
+Hue Controller uses React!
+You can view the components yourself in ./src

 ## License
 [This Project is MIT licensed](https://github.com/MarcDwyer/electron-hue-controller/blob/master/LICENSE)